wikirate/wikirate4ruby/examples/Get Datasets.md

-## Get Projects
+## Get Datasets

-_Data Sets help structure information on WikiRate by combining Companies and Metrics associated with a particular Topic or theme._
+_Datasets help structure information on WikiRate by combining Companies and Metrics associated with a particular Topic or theme._

 This example assumes you have configured your Wikirate REST `client`.
 Instructions on how to configure a client can be